-If you’ve changed your phone number and don’t have access to the old number, you’ll need to proceed with mentioned steps via our chat.
+If you’ve changed your phone number and don’t have access to the old number, you’ll need to request 2FA deactivation.

 I’ve changed or lost my device but have access to the old phone number

-If you’ve changed your device but have the same phone number, you will be able to receive 2FA tokens via SMS or a phone call without any issues.
+You will be able to receive 2FA tokens via SMS without any issues.